 However, by deploying the free Force Strong Passwords plugin, you can ensure that anyone creating or managing user accounts on your WordPress website chooses a password that will be incredibly hard to guess, whether someone is trying to break into your site manually or as part of an automated attack.

-In this article we will give you a quick demonstration of how you can install this plugin on your website and start preventing your users from choosing weak passwords for their accounts.
+In this article we will give you a quick demonstration of how you can install this plugin on your website and start preventing your users from choosing weak passwords for their accounts, making your WordPress security even stronger.

 How to Use the Force Strong Passwords Plugin on Your Website